3 LAKES FISHING CONTEST REGULATIONS – 2020

 - Winners will be subject to a polygraph exam as part of contest requirements.
 In the event deception is detected (to be determined by the polygraph administrator), the entrant’s prize will go to the person with the next largest fish.

-- All daily cash winners/youth winners must be present at awards or prize will move to next in-line.
+- All daily cash winners/youth winners DO need to be present to win.

 - *Contest slot limit for Mackinaw in all categories is under 19 inches.